jeff1evesque/puppet-demonstration/README.md

 ## Testing / Execution

 Once the [installation](https://github.com/jeff1evesque/puppet-demonstration/blob/master/README.md#installation)
- requirements are complete, the `puppetserver` can provision various `puppetagent` nodes, using the foreman gui, as a middle layer between the two.
+ is complete, the `puppetserver` can provision various `puppetagent` nodes, using the foreman gui, as a middle layer between the two.
 However, each `puppetagent` must be synchronized to the `puppetserver`:

 ```bash
 $ vagrant ssh puppetagent